 Feeling pressured to do things you don’t want to

 People who abuse young people online will manipulate friendships and pressure you into doing things you don’t want to.
 Examples of this can include talking about sexual things, asking you to do things on a webcam or persuading you to meet up.

 The first thing to realise about this kind of pressure is that it is wrong.
 People who pressure young people into doing anything that they don’t feel comfortable with should be reported and blocked.
-They can be very clever and make you feel as though you have to do something because you owe them, or because otherwise they will get you in trouble…YOU WON’T.

 Never arrange to meet someone you don’t know if you met them on the internet.